vikas-poddar-slalom/katacoda-scenarios/session-09-lab2-gitops-pipeline/step1.md

 To create a new project, click the drop down next to the `Search` bar.

-If you want, for ease of use, and if you are already familiar with Git CLI, you can use it via SSH/HTTPS.
-But for the purposes of this lab, we will only interact with GitLab via the browser.
+If you want, for ease of use, and if you are already familiar with Git CLI, you can use setup SSH access in your account.
+But for the purposes of this lab, we will be doing HTTPS as it requires less setup.

 ### 3. Start the minikube cluster